 BINGO’S BIRTHDAY MONTH

 Bingo is a popular game of chance often played for cash or prizes.
-The players are given a “bingo card’ with a pattern of random numbers and a “caller” reads out a series of randomly drawn numbers.
+The players are given a “bingo card” with a pattern of random numbers and one player reads out a series of randomly drawn numbers.
 The object is to be the first to complete a specific pattern (such as “five in a row”).
-The winner calls out “Bingo,” and collects.
+The winner calls out “Bingo!” and collects their prize.

-FUN FACT: Edwin Lowe, the man who modernized bingo, also invested Yahtzee!
+And here’s a fun fact for you: Edwin Lowe, the man who modernized Bingo, also invented Yahtzee!

 HOW TO OBSERVE #BingosBirthdayMonth